16th Street station (Oakland): Southern Pacific

-The original 16th Street depot was a smaller wood structure, built when the tracks were on the shoreline of San Francisco Bay.
+The original 16th Street depot was a smaller wood structure, built in the 1870s when the tracks were on the shoreline of San Francisco Bay.
 Later the shoreline was filled and now lies nearly a mile west.
 Local horsecar service to the station began in January 1880 when the Fourteenth Street Railroad was extended down 16th Street.

 The original depot was replaced by a Beaux-Arts building designed by architect Jarvis Hunt which opened for service on August 3, 1912.